gauravengine/Cowin-Slots-Notifier/README.md

 - Else Enter 2 if you want to Search Vaccines District Wise
     - Check your state_id from list and enter it
     - Then Check your  district_id and enter it
+- Now the bot will check for vaccines available for age group 18+ in every 10 seconds
+- If Slots are available it will play a notification sound and will sleep for 30 seconds after notifying all centers available